nraboy/mongodb-stitch-hugo/README.md

 }
 ```

-First we're taking the entire **hosting** directory that exists at the root of our project and we're piping it to the shell.
+First, we're taking the entire **hosting** directory that exists at the root of our project and we're piping it to the shell.
 The first command signs in with the public and secret API keys.
 Notice the use of environment variables for this shell command.
 If you want to run this task locally, make sure both environment variables are set on your computer with the appropriate data.
 We'll be doing the same when it comes to Travis CI.

 After the sign in happens, we import the files to Stitch.